Accreditation Policy

 1. fully or provisionally accredited for training before an AGPT Registrar can train at the site, or

-2. fully or interim accredited for training an FSP Registrar at the site.
+2. fully or provisionally accredited for training a FSP Registrar at the site.

 1. providing all documentation requested, and

-2. the RACGP completing a site visit and interview.
+2. the RACGP completing a site visit and interview (where required).

 4.4 Training Sites must comply with the monitoring and reporting requirements of the accreditation review cycle to maintain accreditation status.

-4.5 Training Sites must provide the Registrar with an environment conductive to teaching and learning.
+4.5 Training Sites must provide the Registrar with an environment conducive to teaching and learning.

-4.6 If the Training Site is unable to fulfil its contractual obligations, the RACGP may:
+4.7 If the Training Site is unable to fulfill its contractual obligations, the RACGP may:

 1. direct the Training Site to undertake remedial activities,

-2. remove the Registrar from the Training Site until such activities are satisfactorily completed, and/or
+3. remove the Registrar from the Training site or limit further placements until remedial activities are satisfactorily completed, or

 5. Supervisor accreditation requirements

-5.1 Supervisors must adhere to the Accreditation Standards for Training Sites and Supervisors: Guide to implementation.
+5.1 Supervisors must meet the Accreditation Standards for Training Sites and Supervisors: guide to implementation.

-5.2 Supervisors must hold full and unrestricted registration with the Australian Health Practitioner Regulation Agency (AHPRA) as a practising specialist medical practitioner and hold appropriate qualifications specific to their Supervisor Role.
+5.2 Supervisors must hold full and unrestricted medical registration with the Australian Health Practitioner Regulation Agency (AHPRA) as a practising specialist medical practitioner and hold appropriate qualifications specific to their Supervisor role.

-5.3 Supervisors must be accredited by the RACGP to undertake supervision of the Registrar as either:
+5.3 Supervisors must be accredited by the RACGP to undertake supervision of the Registrar.

 5.5 Supervisors must maintain Supervisor accreditation status by: